mosaicnetworks/evm-lite-wallet/README.md

 As an example I will try and add the listing of accounts feature into the `accounts` module.
 Firstly I would create a file name `accounts.ts` in `src/modules`.
 Then define the following `const`'s to represent the different stages in listing accounts.

+The format of an action is as follows: `const ACTION_STEP = '@monet/module/ACTION/STEP'`
 ```typescript
 // When the `List` request is initialized
 const LIST_REQUEST = '@monet/accounts/LIST/REQUEST';